ontologyportal/sigmakee/README.txt

 You can also follow the steps below to do a manual installation on linux.
 Just replace /home/theuser with your directory names.
 This procedure assumes that you start from your home directory and are happy with having directories created there.
+Before you can run Sigma you'll also need to modify /home/theuser/.sigmakee/KBs/config.xml to conform to your local paths.

 mkdir workspace
 mkdir Programs